- Nix 67.2%

 Timer management:

-just restic-snapshots— List restic backupsjust restic-unlock— Remove stale restic locksjust restic-logs— Show restic backup logsjust restic-last-run— Show last restic backup run detailsjust restic-run-now— Trigger restic backup immediatelyjust nixos-gc-last-run— Show last GC run detailsjust nixos-gc-run-now— Trigger GC immediatelyjust nixos-auto-update-last-run— Show last auto-update run detailsjust nixos-auto-update-run-now— Trigger auto-update immediately
+just restic-snapshots— List restic backupsjust restic-unlock— Remove stale restic locksjust restic-logs— Show restic backup logsjust restic-last-run— Show last restic backup run detailsjust restic-run-now— Trigger restic backup immediatelyjust btrfs-snapshots— List local and second-NVMe btrfs snapshotsjust btrfs-restore SNAPSHOT PATH— Restore one path from btrfs into/tmpjust restic-ls— Browse files in a restic snapshotjust restic-restore-path— Restore one path from restic into/tmpjust restic-restore— Restore latest snapshot (disaster recovery)just nixos-gc-last-run— Show last GC run detailsjust nixos-gc-run-now— Trigger GC immediatelyjust auto-update-last-run— Show last auto-update run detailsjust auto-update-run-now— Trigger auto-update immediately

 Directory Structure